Daniel-Tomov/codemonkey/README.md

   <li>Shared Document: <a href="https://docs.google.com/document/d/1VxrSXIrScJ1PQG0PVCgcN-ZDyvmENHpNuVRCk0shqvc/edit">Google Document</a></li>
 </ul>

+## To Do List

 ### General
 :white_check_mark: Create domain with SSL (codemonkey.tk)

 :x: Submit code from front end to back end without refreshing the page.
 Also send the backend information to the front end without refreshing the page.
+This will mostly be used for submitting code to the server to run and check against the reqirements.

+:white_check_mark: Use session tokens stored in a cookie to authenticate users

 ### Front End